 Our students graduate with two diplomas, an Ecuadorian diploma and a US diploma.
 Therefore, they can continue their formal education in colleges and universities in the US, Ecuador, Canada, Europe, and Asia.
 Alliance Academy International is a testing center for various college entrance exams.
 Our Advanced Placement (AP) program provides the opportunity for our graduates to enter colleges and universities with pre-earned college credits.

 We are an international Christian school with a US curriculum.
 As part of the school's academic curriculum, students receive one Bible period per day and attend chapel once a week.
 Students of all creeds are welcome.

-All classes are taught in English (with the exception of one-period-a-day Spanish classes for Secondary students, and Elementary art, also in Spanish).
+All classes are taught in English (with the exception of one-period-a-day Spanish classes, and Elementary art).
 Students whose first language is not English must take an English placement test and demonstrate that they are at an acceptable level to be admitted to our school.
 AAI has an extensive English as a Foreign Language (EFL) program designed to offer additional support to students whose primary language is not English.

 The school hours for PS3 through 12th grade is from 8:00 am – 3:30 pm

 By September 1st, children must be three years old in order to be admitted into preschool 3, four to be admitted into preschool 4, five to be admitted into Kindergarten.